²⁰ Notes from an island.

 Why had I not noticed it upon arrival ?
 I remember that from above, our destination had seemed a speck of dust, and instinctive fear had seized the aircraft.
 The possibility of landing on such a land, utterly unmoored and lost, seemed extraordinary and I had closed my eyes.

 Feet shuffle: the small aircraft’s propellers have been activated and we must step in and leave.
 The captain’s speech is swallowed by the noise.
-Perhaps, he told us, an exotic hope, that we will land in Africa today or that we're going somewhere far and forgotten.
+Perhaps, he told us — I did not hear — that we will land in Africa today or that we're going somewhere far and forgotten.

 The flat rooftops blend into the ground; already the cliffs have ducked into the waves and we have left it all behind, the sea has swallowed it up, it is over.